lorena40m/better/WebApp/README.md

 npm run test
 ```

-Then click on test suites.

-Most tests are red, **don't panick!** It's normal, there have to be completed.
-**Look into the console** to observe printed object, as well as validation failures!

 ## Before a merge request

 1. Squash your commits: `git rebase -i master` (Voir tuto dans Discord)